david-swift/SettingsKit-macOS/Documentation/Reference/SettingsKit/structs/SettingsTab.md

 - Parameters:
   - type: The tab type of the settings tab.
   - id: The identifier.
+  - color: The tab's color in the settings window with the sidebar design.
   - content: The content of the settings tab.

 #### Parameters